 In the digital age, it can be hard to keep up with how and where to connect with your current and potential clients.
-Should you be sharing everything to Facebook and Instagram?
+Should you be sharing everything on Facebook and Instagram?
 Or should you really be focussing your efforts on Google and SEO?
 Do you really need to use all of them or should you focus on just a couple?
 This digital marketing guide for real estate agents will help you answer these questions.

 Why bother with Google and SEO?